eduardoalg1/base-server-advanced/README.md

 -- PROD MODE --
 - *Docker*: to run the server in a production environment you need to run "export APP_ENV=prod && docker-compose up"
-- *Normal Execution*: yarn dev
+- *Normal Execution*: yarn prod

 -- TEST --
-- use yarn test test
+- use yarn test

 ----------------------------------------------------------------